Put Out the Welcome Mat

-Typical furnace filters don't catch smaller allergens.
-Pleated paper filters with a MERV (efficiency) rating of 7 to 13 can be almost as effective as HEPA filters and can cost around $10.
-Electrostatic filters use charged fibers to trap allergens and can cost less than $15.
-Change filters every three months to maintain unit efficiency.
-A whole-house HEPA or electrostatic filter unit can be added to your HVAC system, but the cost can be more than $300.
+Try pleated paper filters with a MERV (efficiency) rating of 7 to 13.
+They can be almost as effective as a HEPA filter.
+Or go for an electrostatic one that uses charged fibers to trap allergens.
+Change filters every 3 months to keep your furnace working well.
+A more expensive option is a whole-house HEPA or electrostatic filter unit that's added to your heating and air-conditioning system.

 Electronic Air Cleaners

-Electronic air cleaners don't use filters or fans.
+These machines don't use filters or fans.
 Instead, they change the electric charge on polluting particles.
-Some electronic air cleaners produce ozone, which can sometimes further irritate allergies.
+Some of these products, though, release ozone, which can sometimes make your allergies worse.

 OTC Allergy Medications